 Natural History Museum

 Just a few miles north of Central London lies 790 acres of stunning landscape, woodlands and ponds.
 For a family day in the outdoors, Hampstead Heath is the ideal choice.
-Pack a picnic and a football and spend all day exploring the wonderful grounds as well as two Easter fairs that are taking place on the upper and lower heaths.
+Pack a picnic and a football and spend all day exploring the wonderful grounds with your family and friends.

 Spitalfields City Farm